mikeokner/posix-mq/README.md

 * Linux 2.6.6+ or FreeBSD kernel with POSIX message queue support compiled in (`CONFIG_POSIX_MQUEUE`, which is enabled by default)

 * See `man mq_overview` for how/where to modify global POSIX message queue resource limits

+* Depends on [nan](https://www.npmjs.com/package/nan) v2.1.0 which will be automatically installed when running `npm install posix-mq`.

 Install